brunofin/cohesion/README.md

 ## Disclaimer

-Cohesion functions as a wrapper for https://notion.so/, enhancing the user experience with additional features while maintaining the integrity of the official webpage (html, css, and javascript).
+Cohesion functions as a wrapper for https://notion.so/, maintaining the integrity of the official webpage (html, css, and javascript).
 It's important to note that Cohesion is not endorsed, affiliated with, or supported by Notion Inc.

 ## Known Issues